 TGbe editor: Please update the following paragraph as shown below:

 A non-AP MLD that intends to establish a single link TDLS direct link with a peer STA on one of its links follows the procedures defined in 11.20 (Tunneled direct-link setup), with additional rules as defined in 35.3.21.2 (TDLS direct link over a single link).
+A non-AP MLD that intends to establish a multi-link link TDLS direct link with a peer non-AP MLD follows the procedures defined in 11.20 (Tunneled direct-link setup), with additional rules as defined in 35.3.21.2a (TDLS direct link over multiple links).

+TDLS discovery and setup (typically discovery frame exchange followed by setup frame exchange) between a non-AP MLD and a peer STA involves frames that are sent and received via an intermediate AP (MLD) or sent and received through direct communication (see Table 11-13a (Frame type and their pathway in a TDLS setup)).

+NOTE – As an alternative to transmitting a TDLS Discovery Request frame, a non-AP MLD can discover a TDLS peer by sending an unsolicited TDLS Discovery Response frame or a TDLS Setup Request frame without exchanging TDLS discovery frames (see 11.20.3 (TDLS discovery)).

 35.3.21.2 TDLS direct link over a single link